Trusted WordPress tutorials, when you need them most.

 WordPress dashboard

-First, you need to install and activate the SeedProd plugin.
-For details, you can see our tutorial on how to install a WordPress plugin.
+Now, let’s talk about making your website look amazing without needing to write a single line of code.
+To start, you’ll need to install and activate the SeedProd plugin.
+For details, see our tutorial on installing a WordPress plugin.

-You can even use it to create your own custom WordPress theme from scratch.
+You can also use it to create your own custom WordPress theme from scratch.
 This will be the front end of your website that users will see when they visit it.

 Once you have installed SeedProd, just go to the SeedProd » Landing Pages page and click the ‘Add New Landing Page’ button.